-60 clock hours, 2 occupational credits Prerequisite(s): HCP 0620C, MEA 0520 and HCP 0781C with a C or better.
+60 clock hours, 2 occupational credits

+Prerequisite(s): HCP 0620C, MEA 0520 and HCP

-Required Grade: Pass with a C or better.
+0781C with a C or better.

 This course is designed to focus on the organizational and management skills to practice in a clinical setting.
 Students enrolled in this course must have completed all modules in the patient care technician program.